FooBarShebang/math_extra_lib/Documentation/Requirements/RE005_poly_solver.md

 **Title:** Berstein polynomial generation - improper argument type

-**Description:** The function generating Bersteing polynomial raises an exception compatible with TypeError if:
+**Description:** The function generating Berstein polynomial raises an exception compatible with TypeError if:

 * the first argument (degree) is not of the **int** type
 * the second argument (index) is not of the **int** type